Bilaspur district, Chhattisgarh: Administration

-The total number of villages in the district is 708 consisting of 483 Gram Panchayats.
+The district has a total of 708 villages and 483 Gram Panchayats.

 The headquarters of the district is Bilaspur.
-It is the second largest city in the state and the seat of the High Court of Chhattisgarh.
-It is called the Nyaydhani (judicial capital) of Chhattisgarh.
-Bilaspur has the famous Kanan Pendari Zoo Park.
-Arpa is a river passing through the district, it very shallow in depth but does creates havoc during rains.
+It is the second-largest city in the state and the seat of the High Court of Chhattisgarh.
+It is known as the Nyaydhani (judicial capital) of Chhattisgarh.
+Bilaspur is home to the famous Kanan Pendari Zoo Park.
+The Arpa is a river that passes through the district.
+It is a very shallow but can cause flooding during the rainy season.

 Economy

 Bilaspur is the headquarters of South Eastern Coalfields, the largest and most profitable subsidiary of Coal India.
-The district of Bilaspur also has the largest number of cement factories in the state consisting of manufacturers such as Lafarge, Century, ACC etc. The Bilaspur railway zone has been fifth time in a row awarded as the most profitable railway zone by the ministry of Indian railways this year.
+The Bilaspur district also has the largest number of cement factories in the state, including manufacturers such as Lafarge, Century, and ACC etc. The Bilaspur railway zone has been fifth time in a row has been awarded as the most profitable railway zone by the Ministry of Railways this year.
 The district is also well connected to the rest of the country by means of rail and road network hence improving the economy of the city.
-The city's main commercial hub is Vyapar Vihar, Telipara, Link Road, Sepath Road, Bus Stand Road, Rajiv Plaza and Goal Bazar.
+The city's main commercial hub is Vyapar Vihar, Telipara, Link Road, Sepath Road, Bus Stand Road, Rajiv Plaza, and Goal Bazar.
 Bilaspur is also the Regional Headquarters of Chhattisgarh State Electricity Board, headed by Chief Engineer (BR).
-The Chief Engineer (BR) has the jurisdiction of Bilaspur, Korba, Janjgir-Champa and Raigarh Districts for supply of electricity to all LT and HT consumers.
-After Regional Headquarters of Raipur of CSEB, the Bilaspur is the second largest jurisdiction for supply of electricity in Chhattisgarh State.
+The Chief Engineer (BR) has jurisdiction of Bilaspur, Korba, Janjgir-Champa and Raigarh Districts for supply of electricity to all LT and HT consumers.
+After the regional headquarters in Raipur, the Bilaspur region has the second largest jurisdiction for supply of electricity in Chhattisgarh.